136.6 Environmental and Cultural Requirements

 - If the SHPO recommends that the historic property be documented to the state level of documentation, the following information should be provided:

 - 1. 8 in.
-X 10 in. high-resolution black-and-white digital images (>600 dpi) printed on archival paper sufficient to fully document overall views and details of the historic property.
-Photographs should be taken and processed according to standards for photographs accompanying National Register documentation.
+X 10 in. high-resolution black-and-white digital images (>600 dpi) to fully document overall views and details of the historic property.
+Photographs should be taken and processed according to standards for photographs accompanying National Register documentation, including the appropriate considerations for paper and ink.
+It is a good idea to identify the paper and ink used, if possible.
 Digital, archival standard, compact discs with all views will be provided.

 - 2. A historic narrative and technical descriptions for the historic property.